Smooth quotients of principally polarized abelian varieties: Smooth quotients of principally polarized abelian varieties

 where $[0]$ denotes the divisor on $E$ consisting of the origin.
 Note that in particular $\Theta_1=[0]$.

-\begin{theorem} Let $(A,\Theta)$ be a principally polarized abelian variety of dimension $g$ and let $G$ be a (non-trivial) group of automorphisms of $A$ that fix the origin and preserve the numerical class of $\Theta$.
+\begin{proposition} Let $(A,\Theta)$ be a principally polarized abelian variety of dimension $g$ and let $G\subseteq \aut(A,\Theta)$ be a (non-trivial) group of automorphisms of $A$.
 Assume that $A/G$ is smooth and that the analytic representation of $G$ is irreducible.
-Then $(A,G)$ is as in Example \ref{ex1} and $\Theta\equiv\Theta_{g}$. \end{theorem}
+Then $(A,G)$ is as in Example \ref{ex1} and $\Theta\equiv\Theta_{g}$. \end{proposition}